rabblerouser/core/README.md

 These should all be run from the `backend` directory.

-* Migrate the database (run automatically as part and npm start or npm test)

-        ./node_modules/sequelize-cli/bin/sequelize db:migrate

 * Create a new migration

         ./node_modules/sequelize-cli/bin/sequelize migration:create --config config/db.json --name <migration_name>

-* Create an admin user for your local dev environment:

-        npm run dev:createSuperAdmin

-* Create an admin user for the production environment:

-        npm run createSuperAdmin

 ## Customising the app for your organisation